4d/docs/docs/API/folder.md

 The `.create( )` function <!-- REF #folder.create().Summary -->creates a folder on disk according to the properties of the `Folder` object<!-- END REF -->.

-If necessary, the function creates the folder hierachy as described in the [<!-- INCLUDE directory.platformPath -->](#platformpath) or [<!-- INCLUDE directory.path -->](#path) properties.
+If necessary, the function creates the folder hierachy as described in the [platformPath](#platformpath) or [path](#path) properties.
 If the folder already exists on disk, the function does nothing (no error is thrown) and returns false.

 **Returned value**